trbehera/docs/docs/iot-platform-sdk/running-the-demo.md

 ## Exporting an Existing Owner's Certificate from Keystore

-Assuming that there is an existing owner's certificate and private key stored in the keystore as a PrivateKeyEntry under the alias 'owner_123', run the following command to extract the owner's certificate into \<owner_certificate.pem\>:
+Assuming that there is an existing owner's certificate and private key stored in the keystore as a PrivateKeyEntry under the alias 'owner_123', run the following command to extract the owner's certificate into <owner_certificate.pem\>:

 **Step 1:** Get the list of key-pairs, along with their respective aliases, from the keystore:

-`$ keytool -list -v -keystore path/to/owner-keystore.p12`
+`$ keytool -list -v -keystore /path/to/owner-keystore.p12`

 **Step 2:** Export the certificate from the keystore using any of the aliases present in the keystore**:**